Virginia · Off-grid & homestead potential

 Lynchburg City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health - Central Virginia Health District (Lynchburg Health Department).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Lynchburg City costs about $249k, based on the latest county data.
+Land in Lynchburg City runs about $5,795 per acre, based on the latest county data.

 Lynchburg City gets about 45.3" of rain a year, with severe drought in roughly 1.3% of years.